 Symbol: None – Always Implied default condition

-Rule #1 states that the form of a regular feature of size is controlled by its “limits of size.”
+Rule #1 of Geometric Dimensioning and Tolerancing states that the form of a regular feature of size is controlled by its “limits of size.”
 Limits of size, or otherwise known as size tolerances, can be seen in many forms.
 A few of them are symmetric, unilateral, and bilateral.
 See Figure 1 for examples of these size tolerances.
 It is sometimes also known as the “Taylor Principle.”

 Figure 1: Symmetric, Unilateral, and Bilateral Size Tolerances

 The actual surface of a regular feature cannot extend beyond the envelope prescribed by the feature in perfect form at MMC.
 This means that if the feature measures at MMC, the form of the feature must be perfect, which in the real world is impossible to achieve.

 Figure 2: Envelope = the boundary prescribed by the feature of perfect form at MMC

 However, as the local size departs from MMC, the form can vary up to the envelope.
 The combination of Size and Form cannot exceed the Envelope.
 At LMC the form can vary by the maximum amount.

 Figure 3: Form can vary by the maximum amount at LMC

 The ASME Y-14.5 applies Rule #1 by default to all features of size.
 However certain exceptions will overwrite this rule.